MelRanG/docker-elk/README.md

 > [!WARNING]
 > Starting with Elastic v8.0.0, it is no longer possible to run Kibana using the bootstrapped privileged `elastic` user.

-The _"changeme"_ password set by default for all aforementioned users is **unsecure**.
+The _"elastic"_ password set by default for all aforementioned users is **unsecure**.
 For increased security, we will reset the passwords of all aforementioned Elasticsearch users to random secrets.

 1. Reset passwords for default users